rstacruz/flatdoc/Readme.md

 This documentation lists the API endpoints required for engineers on the Versus team to interface with Versus Backend.
 The API endpoints are generally grouped into the following.

- * Clients
+1. Clients

- * Dashboard
+2. Dashboard

- * Email Templates
+3. Email Templates

- * Profanity Filter
+4. Profanity Filter

 *Current version: [v0.1.0][dist]*

 # Clients

-This has functions for managing clients
+This has functions for managing clients.

+1. Add Comparison

+2. Add Member

- * Create Client: create a new Versus Sentiment Client
+3. Create Client

+4. Create Member

+5. Delete Comparison

+6. Delete Member

+7. Edit Client

- * Get Client: get details about a Versus Sentiment Client
+8. Get Client

+9. Get Comparisons

+10. Get DocRef

+11. Get Members

- * Update Client: onboard a Versus Sentiment Client
+12. Update Client
- * Create Member: register someone who was added to the list of team members

 # Dasboard